m0ravat/m0ravat/README.md

 # 💫 About Me:
-⚡ I am currently studying Software Engineering (BENg) @ University of Westminster<br>🔭 I enjoy coding in Java, my latest project being a learning management system for a mosque connected to a local MySQL database.
+⚡ I am currently studying Software Engineering (BENg) @ University of Westminster<br>🔭 I enjoy coding in Java, my latest project being a learning management system for a mosque connected to a local MySQL database. <br>
 I also enjoy web development where I am currently working on learning Node.JS.
-I also enjoy using React on the frontend, and I am hoping to learn Bootstrap for a group project in the works.
+I also enjoy using React on the frontend, and I am hoping to learn Bootstrap for a group project in the works. <br>

 ## 🌐 Socials: